Two Channels of Metal-Rich Compact Stellar System Formation: Starbursts under High Ram Pressure versus Tidal Stripping: I llustris TNG Simulations and Sample Selection

-We adopt a solar metallicity value of $Z_{\odot} = 0.0127$ with solar abundance values for other elements taken from ref.\citep{Asplund2009}.
-To align the metallicities of ordinary dwarf galaxies in TNG50 with observational data from ref.\citep{Kirby2013} for similar mass ranges, we implement a uniform rescaling, applying a downward adjustment of -0.75 dex to the metallicities of all galaxies within the mass range of $10^{8}-10^{10} M_{\odot}$.
-Detailed comparisons between TNG50 metallicities and the observational data cited in ref.\citep{Kirby2013} have not been made, and will need to account for observational biases and differences in calibration methods, this adjustment serves to make our analyses more comparable overall.
+We adopt a solar metallicity value of $Z_{\odot} = 0.0127$, with solar abundance values for other elements taken from \citet{Asplund2009}.
+By fitting the mass–metallicity relation for ordinary dwarf galaxies with $M_{*} = 10^{8}-10^{10}\ M_{\odot}$, we derive $\langle[\mathrm{{Z/H}}]\rangle = 0.17 \times \log_{{10}}\left(\frac{{M_{{*}}}}{{M_{{\odot}}}}\right) - 1.46$, which is overall higher than the universal stellar mass–stellar metallicity relation for dwarf galaxies as reported by \citet{Kirby2013}.
+To align the metallicities of ordinary dwarf galaxies in TNG50 with the observational data from \citet{Kirby2013} for a similar mass range, we apply a uniform downward adjustment of -0.75 dex to the metallicities of all galaxies within the $M_{*} = 10^{8}-10^{10}\ M_{\odot}$ mass range.

+Since detailed comparisons between TNG50 metallicities and the observational data cited in \citet{Kirby2013} have not been made and would need to account for observational biases and differences in calibration methods, this adjustment serves to make our analyses more comparable overall.
 Importantly, this rescaling adjusts the absolute values but preserves the relative differences, ensuring that the selected CSSs remain more metal-rich than ordinary dwarfs within the same mass range.
-Furthermore, as shown in the right panel of Figure~\ref{mass-size}, the age-metallicity distribution in TNG50 aligns well with observations post-adjustment, supporting the consistency of our approach.
+Furthermore, as shown in the right panel of Figure~\ref{mass-size}, the age–metallicity distribution in TNG50 aligns well with observations post-adjustment, supporting the consistency of our approach.

-\subsection{M31-M32 Analogs in TNG50}
+\subsubsection{M31-M32 Analogs in TNG50}

-In our sample of TNG50 CSSs, we identify 131 galaxies with stellar masses ranging from $10^{8.5}$ to $10^{9.1} M_{\odot}$, similar to that of M32.
-We then get six M32 analogs located in environments closely resembling the M31-M32 system by restricting the stellar mass of the host galaxies to $M^{\mathrm{host}}_{*} = 10^{10.9}-10^{11.2} M_{\odot}$ \citep{Tamm2012,Sick2014}.
+In our sample of TNG50 CSSs, we identify 131 galaxies with stellar masses ranging from $10^{8.5}$ to $10^{9.1}\ M_{\odot}$, similar to those of M32.
+We then get six M32 analogs located in environments closely resembling the M31–M32 system by restricting the stellar mass of the host galaxies to $M^{\mathrm{host}}_{*} = 10^{10.9}-10^{11.2} M_{\odot}$ \citep{Tamm2012,Sick2014}.
 Their ages and metallicities are highlighted by black circles in the right panel of Figure~\ref{mass-size}.
-Among the six M32-analogs, ID 414930, 448833, and 475019 also have similar ages and metallicities as M32 \citep{Sanchez-Blazquez2006,Spolaor2010}.
+Among the six M32 analogs, ID 414930, 448833, and 475019 also have similar ages and metallicities to M32.